Website Policy

 Website Maintainers

 A core group of four to five organizers, including designated lay leaders and staff, coordinate and manage the CVUUS website.
-We have a very good and broad working knowledge of Unitarian Universalism and of CVUUS, and are comfortable with website technology.
-We may
+They have broad working knowledge of Unitarian Universalism and of CVUUS, and are comfortable with website technology.
+They may

 Normally, website account holders are CVUUS staff, board members, committee chairs, and affinity group coordinators.
 To request an account, please contact the church office.